jsinger67/parol/book/src/ParGrammar.md

 ### Newline handling

-The scanner per default skips newlines automatically.
-To suppress this use the `%auto_newline_off` directive.
+The scanner skips newlines automatically by default.
+To suppress this, use the `%auto_newline_off` directive.
-With this you have to handle newline tokens on your own in your grammar.
+In that case, you must handle newline tokens yourself in your grammar.

 ### Whitespace handling

-The scanner also per default skips whitespace automatically.
-To suppress this use the `%auto_ws_off` directive.
+The scanner also skips whitespace automatically by default.
+To suppress this, use the `%auto_ws_off` directive.
-With this you have to handle whitespace tokens on your own in your grammar.
+In that case, you must handle whitespace tokens yourself in your grammar.

 ### Open scanner states